JBGrubbs/academic-kickstart1/content/student projects/jenny_grant.md

 caption = ""

 +++
-I am currently a fourth-year student in the clinical Ph.D. program at BGSU, but I am originally from Wales (UK) and I did my undergraduate degree at John Carroll University in Cleveland, Ohio.
+I am currently a fifth-year student in the clinical Ph.D. program at BGSU, but I am originally from Wales (UK) and I did my undergraduate degree at John Carroll University in Cleveland, Ohio.
 My research interests tend to focus on topics of addiction and religion/spirituality, but I am also interested in research surrounding trauma.
 My Master’s Thesis, entitled “The Effect of Gambling on Religious and Spiritual Struggles,” was a longitudinal analysis looking at how gambling problem severity, gambling motives and gambling related cognitions predict all six religious and spiritual struggles.
-I, along with Josh Grubbs and Shane Kraus, also contributed a chapter on gambling for the textbook Addictions: Elements, History, Treatments, and Research.
-Finally, I am currently working on a number of projects, including reviews of attitudes towards addiction treatment, acceptance of moderate drinking and drug use, and research of compulsive sexual behaviour disorder, a study about substance use and religious and spiritual struggles, and qualitative study on perceptions of psychological treatment for trauma survivors.
+My dissertation is concerned with the social construction of addiction and how people attribute addictiveness to various activities and substances.
+I am currently working on a number of projects, including reviews of attitudes towards addiction treatment, acceptance of moderate drinking and drug use, and research of compulsive sexual behaviour disorder, a study about substance use and religious and spiritual struggles, and qualitative study on perceptions of psychological treatment for trauma survivors.

+Grant Weinandy, J. T., & Grubbs, J. B. (2021).
+Gambling with God: The effect of gambling on religious and spiritual struggles. <i>Mental Health, Religion & Culture</i>. https://www.tandfonline.com/doi/full/10.1080/13674676.2021.1878491

+Grant Weinandy, J. T., & Grubbs, J. B. (2021).
+Religious and Spiritual Beliefs and Attitudes Towards Addiction and Addiction Treatment: A Scoping Review. <i>Addictive Behaviors Reports</i>, 100393. https://doi.org/10.1016/j.abrep.2021.100393

+Grubbs, J. B., Perry, S. L., Grant Weinandy, J. T., & Kraus, S. W. (2021).
+Porndemic?
+A Longitudinal Study of Pornography Use Before and During the COVID-19 Pandemic in a Nationally Representative Sample of Americans. <i>Archives of Sexual Behavior</i>. https://doi.org/10.1007/s10508-021-02077-7

 Grubbs, J. B., Grant, J. T., & Engelman, J. (2019).
-Self-identification as a pornography addict: Examining the roles of pornography use, religiousness, and moral incongruence.
-Sexual Addiction & Compulsivity, 25(4), 269–292. https://doi.org/10.1080/10720162.2019.1565848
+Self-identification as a pornography addict: Examining the roles of pornography use, religiousness, and moral incongruence. <i>Sexual Addiction & Compulsivity</i>, 25(4), 269–292. https://doi.org/10.1080/10720162.2019.1565848

 Grubbs, J. B., Hoagland, K. C., Lee, B. N., Grant, J. T., Davison, P., Reid, R. C., & Kraus, S. W. (2020).
-Sexual addiction 25 years on: A systematic and methodological review of empirical literature and an agenda for future research.
-Clinical Psychology Review, 82, 101925. https://doi.org/10.1016/j.cpr.2020.101925
+Sexual addiction 25 years on: A systematic and methodological review of empirical literature and an agenda for future research. <i>Clinical Psychology Review</i>, 82, 101925. https://doi.org/10.1016/j.cpr.2020.101925

 Gutierrez, I. A., Chapman, H., Grubbs, J., & Grant, J. (2020).
-The Prevalence and Impact of Religious and Spiritual Struggles among Veterans in a Residential Gambling Treatment Program.
-Mental Health, Religion & Culture. https://doi.org/10.31234/osf.io/mtps5
+The Prevalence and Impact of Religious and Spiritual Struggles among Veterans in a Residential Gambling Treatment Program. <i>Mental Health, Religion & Culture</i>. https://doi.org/10.31234/osf.io/mtps5